-Most Americans prefer to drive a newer car every three or four years, yet most of us finance vehicles for five or six years.
-So when it comes time to trade the vehicle in and buy a new car more often than not, we are upside down in our trade.
+Most Americans prefer to drive a new car every three or four years, yet most of us finance vehicles for five or six years.
+So when it is time to trade our vehicle in and buy a new car; more often than not, we are upside down in our trade.
 When this happens the difference between what we owe and what the used car appraised for is added to the finance amount of the new car loan.
 This is usually not an issue if you have a high FICO score.
-If you have, however, poor credit, it is more difficult, especially with no money down.
+If you have poor credit, it is more difficult -- especially with no money down.

 - Upside Down

 - Owing more on your vehicle than what it is worth, synonymous with Negative Equity

 - Having no cash or trade equity, typically meaning no money out of pocket